 For preferred terminal services modifications on the second floor, it is proposed to have a secondary walkway on the eastern portion of the terminal connecting to the future parking garage.
 This walkway is in addition to the proposed elevated walkway that is proposed on Development Alternative 1 which ties into the check in area of the terminal.
 Above the proposed replacement administration offices, concessions, storage, and badging area, it is proposed on the second floor to provide a relocated airside lounge area, airside restrooms, and airside concessions.
 The proposed sterile corridor to the east concourse has been preserved within the preferred alternative.

 Figure 5-26 - Preferred Terminal Services Modifications - First Floor

-Figure 5-27 - Preferred Terminal Services Modifications - Second Floor
+Figure 5-27 - Preferred Terminal Services Modifications - Second Floor was taken from both Development Alternatives 1 and 2.

 5.6.5.
 Preferred General Aviation Modifications